-If you're not sure of the perks you can get from buying a house, here's what you should know about why it’s usually better to own.
+If you're not sure of the perks you can get from owning a house, here's what you should know about why it’s usually better to own than to rent.

 7 Good Reasons To Buy a House